maggiedelano/digital-garden/_pages/index.md

 I'm experimenting with [digital gardening](https://maggieappleton.com/garden-history), a low friction way to share my thoughts and resources.

 Right now I'm actively working on a set of notes around [[My Workflows]].
+Students or anyone looking career advice can check out my [[Unsolicited Career Advice]].
 I've also begun fleshing out a few other pages related to my past and current interests:

 - [[Favorite Problems]]
 - [[Helpful Books]]